meyerpedro/Understanding-Music-Lyric/ReadMe.md

-To understand the data a bit more, the dataset was divided into songs per genre.
+Now moving on to understanding the content of the lyrics, the dataset was divided into songs per genre.
 What exactly is being compared here?
 In order to get insight on how much data there is, two plots were generated.
-One showcasing number of songs per genre and the other number of total words per genre in each genre.
+One showcasing number of songs per genre and the other number of total words in each genre.

 ![song](images/songspergen.png)